cbenzola/EOC_IVR/README.md

 ### Usage

-This is where we store our database credentials for out python files
+This is where we store our database credentials for out python files( Did not include it the repository for security purposes)

 ## Transact.py